maxschlapfer/MacAdminHelpers/CCPRecipeGenerator/ReadMe.md

 This script is based on the AutoPkg project and the CCP Recipes from "Mosen" [https://github.com/autopkg/adobe-ccp-recipes](https://github.com/autopkg/adobe-ccp-recipes).

-This workflow has been tested on macOS High Sierra 10.13.1.
+This script and its workflow has been tested on macOS Sierra, version 10.12.6 and macOS High Sierra, version 10.13.1.

 ### Prerequisites